HarshitGupta77/JA-Young-Technopreneur-Challenge/README.md

 This project was developed by our dedicated team, **Team Unstoppable**, consisting of four enthusiastic members who are passionate about addressing climate change and promoting environmental sustainability.

-Join us in making a positive impact on our planet by understanding and managing our carbon emissions!
+Join us in making a positive impact on our planet by understanding and managing your carbon emissions!

 #### Team Unstoppable: